 - Honourifics: Arab-speaking Iraqis tend to use a lot of honorifics in their speech, especially when talking to superiors (e.g. managers, religious leaders).
 When translated into English, these can sound very formal—“al-ḥaḍra aš-šari:fa” (The Honourable), “al-ḥaḍra al-muc aẓẓama” (The Supreme).
 However, such titles can also be used in daily interaction with people of the same social status.
 It is very common to address people one is not related to with family titles to convey friendly affection and familiarity.
 For example, a man may call a young woman “il-ikhit” (my sister).

 - Physical Contact: When in the privacy of their home, friends and family may touch in a friendly way (such as backslapping).
-However, in accordance with the public separation of men and women in Islam, it is inappropriate to be tactile with any person of the opposite gender outside of the house or in the company of those one does not know well.
+However, in accordance with the public separation of men and women in Islam, it is inappropriate to be physically affectionate with any person of the opposite gender outside of the house or in the company of those that one does not know well.
 After an initial handshake (if there is one), there is usually no contact between genders.
-Public physical affection between men is permissible and it is more normal to see male friends walking whilst holding each other’s hands, but women do not generally display physical affection towards anyone unless they are out of the public eye.
+It is more acceptable and normal for male friends to touch one another (e.g. walking whilst holding each other’s hands).
+However, women are generally expected to resist showing physical affection towards anyone unless they are out of the public eye.
 Christian Iraqis are likely to be less strict about this, but it still applies as a general public norm.

 - Personal Space: Iraqis usually give people of the opposite gender a respectful amount of personal space (usually about an arm’s length).
 This varies when interacting with people of the same gender; some Iraqis may sit or stand at proximities that are uncomfortable to you or within your personal space.